codes1gn/Helicoptor/README.md

 ```

 ### Design Thoughts
-This is a POC project attempt to explore the possibility that setting up a effect system for side-effects in Tensor programs.
+This is a POC project attempt to explore the possibility that
+* setting up a zoo of algebraic type system for Tensor and its operations
+* setting up a effect system for wrapping side-effects in Tensor programs.

 We plan to do this step-by-step:
 * build up the algebraic type system for tensor program, and probabilistic tensor